Sandrac98/initialsingularity/README.md

 At Initial Singularity, I understand the magic of being a fan, and I want to enhance that experience by offering affordable and high-quality products that celebrate the K-Pop culture.
 Join me on this journey as we create a community of passionate fans who wear their love for K-Pop with pride!

+* Key features
+   - User Authentication and Profiles: Users can create accounts, log in, and log out.
+Users have access to their order history, and they can view details of past orders.
+   - Search and Filtering: There's a search feature allowing users to search for products by name or description.
+Users can also filter products by category.
+   - Admin Interface: Admins can view and manage orders, including order line items.
+   - Stripe checkout: Users can place an order on the website using Stripe.
+---

 [View deployed site here](https://initialsingularity-9ff73d5f222f.herokuapp.com/)
 ---
 ![Responsive Mockup](./static/readme-images/mockup.png)